Currently Empty: 0mkd

-Conscious Breathing: Find Peace in the Chaos Around You with this Buddha's Story
+Conscious Breathing: Find peace in the chaos around you with this story from the Buddha

-There is one old text called "Kayagatasati Sutta” or "Sutra for contemplation of the body, in the body".
-In this text, the Buddha talks about how we can get rid of tension, and it is in every part of the body and the whole body as a whole.
+There is an old text called "Kayagatasati Sutta ('Kayagatasati Sutta )", or "Sutra for Contemplating the Body, in the Body".
+In this text, Buddha speaks about how we can get rid of tension, and that in every part of the body and the whole body as a whole.

 Exercise